Written By: Women and Infants on August 8, 2024

 Researchers in the Program in Women’s Oncology at Women & Infants strive to overcome these effects and improve female cancer patients’ lives by developing better treatment approaches, identifying new prognostic biomarkers, and improving our understanding of how cancer treatments affect long-term fertility and ovarian function.
 This work is driven by their dedication to the women we serve.

 Assistant Professor Nicole James, Ph.D., conducts research studies focusing on the complex interactions that occur in ovarian tumors and a certain kind of breast cancer that lacks hormone receptors, called “triple negative” breast cancer.
 All tumors have an immune component resulting from the body’s response to the tumor as a “foreign entity.”
-The James lab is investigating how immune components in the tumor respond to different treatments such as chemotherapy or immunotherapy.
+The James lab is investigating how immune components within the tumor respond to different treatments such as chemotherapy or immunotherapy.
 The goal is to optimize current treatments or identify new treatment approaches that capitalize on this immune response.

 Assistant Professor Kathryn Grive, Ph.D., is similarly interested in helping women afflicted with cancer, but from the perspective of improving quality of life during and after treatment.
 New and improved cancer therapeutics are enabling more women to survive their primary disease.
 But the after-effects of chemotherapy, such as premature menopause, affect these women’s ability to bear children and cause other systemic health consequences typically associated with aging, including increased risk of heart attack and stroke, accelerated cognitive decline, and overall shorter lifespan.